MatthewPinheiro/mui-and-linaria-style-benchmarks/README.md

 ### My Results for the "Mount deep tree" Benchmark

-This test renders 639 elements with approximately 17 CSS properties each.
+This test renders 639 elements with approximately 17 CSS properties each except for the cases ("..._minimal", "..._medium") which reduce the number of CSS properties to show the performance impact.

 | Styling Implementation | Time in ms | Implementation Desc |
 |--------------------|:------------------:|-------|